albertotrelles/albertotrelles.github.io/README.md

 I currently work for Professor [Manuel Barrón](https://www.ocf.berkeley.edu/~manuelb/) as a Research Assistant at the Research Center of Universidad del Pacífico (CIUP) as well as a Teaching Assistant for his class of Econometrics I.

 ## Education
 - B.S.
-Economics Candidate | Universidad del Pacífico (Jan 2020 - Present)
+Economics Candidate (top 10%) | Universidad del Pacífico (Jan 2020 - Present)

 ## Work Experience